sankalpsingha/CurrencyMan/README.md

    - Change your target currency
    - Save your preferences

-## Testing

-Manual test pages are included to verify the extension's functionality:

-1. Build and install the extension
-2. Open `test/manual/test-page.html` in Chrome
-3. The page contains various currency formats to test the conversion feature
-4. Select any currency value on the page to see the conversion

 ## API Information

 This extension uses the free currency conversion API from: